 In addition to this The Wordsley School will have routine systems for continually monitoring the performance of staff ensuring compliance with both child protection procedures and the code of good practice.
 All staff within The Wordsley School will adhere to the Guidance for Safer Working Practice for Children and Young People in Education Settings (April 2020).
 This covers a wide range of issues around staff conduct e.g. Use of Mobile Phones, remote working etc. All staff have access to the counselling service within Dudley Council.
+Low Level concerns such as these will be addressed by the Headteacher in the first instance.

-If any concerns or allegations are made against members of staff, in the first instance these should be discussed with the Local Area Designated Officer (LADO - Yvonne Nelson Brown) by the relevant school person dealing with the allegation.
+If any concerns or allegations are made against members of staff, they will be discussed with the Local Area Designated Officer (LADO - Yvonne Nelson Brown) by the relevant school person dealing with the allegation.
 It is useful at this stage to also provide full names of the member of staff and child involved in the allegation, the child's date of birth, address and details of any previous concerns, as this will avoid delay.
 All allegations against people who work with children will be passed on to the LADO in accordance with the Working Together to Safeguard Children (reviewed 2022, published 2018) and the DSPP Safeguarding Children Procedures.
 A LADO Referral and Monitoring form will need to be completed. allegations@dudley.gcsx.gov.uk)